hidglobal/CrescendoTutorial/README.md

 # Crescendo Management Tutorial

-Smart cards provide an isolated computing environment ideal for protection of highly valuable assets such as cryptographic keys.
-Smart cards with cryptographic capabilities like the [HID Crescendo C2300](http://www.hidglobal.com/products/cards-and-credentials/crescendo/c2300) enable system administrators and developers to greatly enhance their security posture and are easy to integrate into the Microsoft Windows environment.
+Smart Cards provide an isolated secure computing environment that is ideally suited for storing secret keys, especially those used for authentication and digital signatures.
+HID&reg; [Crescendo&reg; C2300](http://www.hidglobal.com/products/cards-and-credentials/crescendo/c2300) and [Crescendo&reg; Key](https://www.hidglobal.com/products/cards-and-credentials/crescendo/crescendo-key) allow companies and individuals to prevent breaches by removing the most common attack vector: passwords.

+Crescendo&reg; devices support FIDO2, OATH and PIV (PKI) protocols.
+The sample in this repository focuses on using the PKI capabilities of the devices, but you may be interested in looking also at the [Crescendo&amp; FIDO Sample](https://glitch.com/~crescendo-webauthn)

+## Crescendo Card Issuance

 The Windows [Cryptogpraphic API: Next Generation](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376210(v=vs.85).aspx) provides a low level API to manage key material and certificates in smart cards.

-## Crescendo Card Issuance

 While manually issuing a card for a user and then using that card for operations such as logging on to Windows, accessing a VPN or digitally signing an email or Office document do not require any development, there may be cases when the lifecycle of the card needs to be managed by a specialized tool that enables more granular control of the contents of each individual card.
 In general, to issue a card a developer would go through the following process that is illustrated in the working example in this repository.